 Before Waterhaul, I taught a university accredited marine biology course and scuba diving on circumnavigating sailing vessel.
 Within my course, I had a strong emphasis on plastic pollution and climate change, but also the positive impact we as individuals can have on the environment.
 Now settled on dry land, I'm developing and delivering PlaNET Action; a unique education programme involving hands-on ocean plastic recycling workshops which will enable people to connect with the environmental issues we are facing and empower them to make positive change.

 As Customer Service and Dispatch Manager, I manage Waterhaul's customer relations and the sending out all of your wonderful orders.
 If I am not at the other end of an email thread or posting your litter picker, you will find me in the sea.
 Having travelled the world and seeing first-hand the state of our planet in many corners of the globe, I particularly want to work towards living and learning of a more sustainable, eco-friendly way of life and that is supported by working with our amazing team at Waterhaul.

-As Waterhaul's Impact and Partnership's Manager I am able to draw upon nearly 10 years of experience in customer service and sales to develop new relationships with wholesale customers, identify new partners and build lasting relationships to not only work towards growing our own positive impact, but support others to achieve their goals of becoming more environmentally focused.
+As Waterhaul's Head of B2B Sales, I am able to draw upon nearly 10 years of experience in customer service and sales to develop new relationships with wholesale customers, identify new partners and build lasting relationships to not only work towards growing our own positive impact, but support others to achieve their goals of becoming more environmentally focused.
 The ocean is engrained into my family history and has always been an important place for me to re-focus and enjoy, which is why I am doing what I can to preserve it.

 10% OFF YOUR FIRST ORDER